 Question Types Guide

-Did you know SurveyGizmo has 42 different question types?
+Did you know Alchemer has 43 different question types?
 Don't be overwhelmed though; this guide covers each question type, what each looks like, and when to use them.
 Review the below list of question types, starting with the basic and most commonly-used question types and ending with the most advanced.
 Visit each question's full tutorial linked below to learn more.

-Are you curious about the data output from each of SurveyGizmo's question?
+Are you curious about the data output from each of Alchemer's question?
 Visit the How Does Each Question Report?
 Tutorial.

 Basic Question Types